Properties - Processing a Sale

 2. To remove the fee altogether, untick the Charge Apportionment Fee box:

-1. These are charges specific to the individual client.
+1. These are charges that apply specifically to the individual client.

 2. They’re different from Diarised Charges set at the development level, which the system will automatically split between the buyer and seller during processing.